evilmartians/lefthook/docs/mdbook/configuration/jobs.md

 ## `jobs`

 Jobs provide a flexible way to define tasks, supporting both commands and scripts.
-Jobs can be grouped which provides advanced flow control.
+Jobs can be grouped for advanced flow control.

 ### Basic example